The 7 Best Golf Cart Batteries For Longevity and Price

 5. Ampere Time LiFePO4 Battery

-It is also built-in BMS which protects it from overcurrent, overcharge, over-discharge, and short circuits.
-Paired with a reliably high self-discharge rate, there is a lot to like about this battery.
+It also has a built-in BMS, which protects it from overcurrent, overcharge, over-discharge, and short circuits.
+Paired with a reliably high self-discharge rate, this battery has a lot to like.

 Key Specifications: